Most AI products break outside the lab.

 You’ve seen it:

-“How can we give AI systems the same kind of structure, visibility, and reusability we expect from modern software?”
+“How can AI systems be built with the same structure, visibility, and reusability we expect from modern software?”

 It’s the missing protocol layer that connects user intent to tools, data, and prompts , not through spaghetti code, but through clean interfaces.